 And beyond the shelter of our family home, our children will look to others against whom to measure our beliefs.
 Regularly surrounding them with company that beats the opposing drum or allowing them to feast on media that promotes destruction will likely override our message.

-My fellow blogger, Allison Mallory, wrote about her experience growing up in a pro-life family.
+A fellow blogger wrote about her experience growing up in a pro-life family.
 She recalled how the zeal of her early youth waned once she faced the discouragement and contempt of peers.
-However, in time Ms. Mallory was re-inspired as she began to come across news articles heralding the “Pro-life Generation.”
+However, in time she was re-inspired as she began to come across news articles heralding the “Pro-life Generation.”
 The articles detailed how her generation was fast becoming the new face of the pro-life movement.

 People are Seeking.
 What Will We Offer Them?

-I know that my children, like Ms. Mallory, and the rest of the world are seeking to belong, to be heard, to be loved, to be part of something greater and to find Truth.
+I know that my children and the rest of the world are seeking to belong, to be heard, to be loved, to be part of something greater and to find Truth.
 They are searching for the living God, Christ Jesus, in the hands and faces of their neighbor.

 If and when they find Him there, they (including abortion supporters) will be moved to give up everything in order to possess that genuine treasure which is immune to moth, decay and thief.
 For where their treasure is, there also will their hearts be.